parth-007/restaurants-api/README.md

 https://my-restaurants-api.herokuapp.com/restaurants

 We will be using the above API to create a restaurants app.
-The Repository can be found at: [Restaurants](https://github.com/parth-007/restaurants)
+The repository can be found at: [Restaurants](https://github.com/parth-007/restaurants)